-- 4.8 Reasonable force can be used to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
+- 4.4 Control is usually about passive physical contact such as standing between two pupils or blocking a pupil's path, or indeed guiding them out of the room by leading them by the arm/wrist (according to safe handling). - 4.5 Restraint refers to holding back physically or bringing a pupil under control.
+We only use this strategy in more extreme situations where physical intervention is the only option to keep the child/others safe. - 4.6 We always try to avoid acting in a way that might cause injury, but in highly extreme cases this may not always be possible. - 4.7 The decision as to whether or not to intervene physically is down to the professional judgement of the staff member concerned and will always depend on the individual circumstances. - 4.8 Reasonable force can be used to prevent pupils from hurting themselves or others, from damaging property, or from causing disorder.
 It is always proportionate to the circumstances and will be dependent on the age of the pupil. - 4.9 Wherever possible, staff should have exhausted the full range of behaviour management strategies in the Behaviour Policy which are aimed at preventing the situation from reaching the point at which physical intervention becomes necessary.
-Restraint is a last resort after all efforts to defuse the situation have been taken. - 4.10 There are many alternative strategies which should be used by staff initially in situations, such as: - An instruction is repeated until the pupil complies; - Use of a distractor such as a whistle to interrupt behaviour long enough for verbal methods to take effect: - Withdrawal of attention from the rest of the class/group when they act as an audience; - Avoiding confrontation; - Use of humour until tempers have been alleviated; and - Other sanctions outlined in our Behaviour Policy.

-5 When might we use reasonable force?

-- To remove children from the classroom if they have refused to follow an instruction to do so in the interest of the safety of others and/or the child themselves. - To prevent a pupil behaving in a way that disrupts a school event or on a school trip or visit. - To prevent a pupil leaving a classroom where allowing them to leave would risk their safety or lead to behaviour that disrupts the behaviour of others. - To prevent a pupil from attacking a member of staff or another pupil, or to stop a fight in the playground. - To restrain a pupil at risk of harming themselves through physical outbursts. - To prevent a pupil being harmed. - 5.1 We never use force when we need to punish a pupil because to do so would be unlawful.
+Restraint is a last resort after all efforts to defuse the situation have been taken. - 4.10 There are many alternative strategies which should be used by staff initially in situations, such as: - An instruction is repeated until the pupil complies; - Use of a distractor such as a whistle to interrupt behaviour long enough for verbal methods to take effect; - Withdrawal of attention from the rest of the class/group when they act as an audience; - Avoiding confrontation; - Use of humour until tempers have been alleviated; and - Other sanctions outlined in our Behaviour Policy. - 5 When might we use reasonable force? - To remove children from the classroom if they have refused to follow an instruction to do so in the interest of the safety of others and/or the child themselves. - To prevent a pupil behaving in a way that disrupts a school event or on a school trip or visit. - To prevent a pupil leaving a classroom/other area where, allowing them to leave would risk their safety, or lead to behaviour that disrupts the behaviour of others. - To prevent a pupil from physically harming a member of staff or another pupil, or to stop a fight in the playground. - To restrain a pupil at risk of harming themselves through physical /emotional outbursts (i.e. self-harming as a coping strategy). - 5.1 We never use force when we need to punish a pupil because to do so would be unlawful.